oda-hub/guide-to-create-workflows/README.md

 On should be wary that extracting the functions **somewhat obscure content of the workflow, by introducing structure which is not generally automatically traced by workflow execution provenance tracking**.
 So when reusable part of the workflow matures, it may be extracted and treated as another workflow, providing inputs to the current workflow under development.

-However, it is not feasibly to always design workflow to use other workflows by consuming some pre-computed inputs.
+It is not feasible to always design workflow to use other workflows by consuming some pre-computed inputs.
 As described above in this section, workflow development progression often separates some function from within the workflow, or uses.
 **SmarkSky** project and in a way in general **renku plugins** essentially acknowledges this feature of the workflows: they use external functions from within the code at random locations, possibly calling them multiple times.

-One way to

-Structure of the workflow

-Eventually, other workflows